Our Students

 Ph.D.
 Student, Comparative and International Education

-Before joining Teachers College, Sumit worked/supported various impactful projects with organizations, such as Bloomberg Philanthropies (Global Scholar program), the Bill & Melinda Gates Foundation (Ananya 3SI project with CDOT in Bihar, India), and Steps (DDA project of the Washington State Department of Social and Health Services).
-Prior to that, he worked as a journalist for the Everett Herald newspaper in Washington, USA.
+Before starting his Ph.D. at Columbia, Sumit supported various impactful projects with organizations, including Bloomberg Philanthropies (Global Scholar program), the Gates Foundation (Ananya 3SI project with CDOT in Bihar, India), and Steps (DDA project of the Washington State Department of Social and Health Services).
+Before that, Sumit worked as a journalist for the Everett Herald newspaper in Washington, USA.

 International & Transcultural Studies First-Generation College Student